the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 7. Sneaking alts in to fleet
 8. Flying in two fleets at once

-All questions and concerns can be mailed to Council listed in TDF-O MOTD
+All questions and concerns can be mailed to Council listed in TDF-Official MOTD